-The Temporary Disability Assistance Program (TDAP) is available to help low-income, disabled Marylanders while they are awaiting approval of federal disability support.
+The Temporary Disability Assistance Program (TDAP) is available to help low-income, disabled Marylanders through a period of short-term disability or while they are awaiting approval of federal disability support.
 The program is funded through the State of Maryland to provide help to individuals without dependent children.

-The TDAP program may provide cash, medical, and housing benefits to disabled individuals.
+The TDAP program provides cash benefits to eligible disabled individuals.
 Eligibility requirements include verifying the disability (a licensed medical practitioner must complete a medical report).
 TDAP applicants who are disabled for 12 months or more must file an application for Supplemental Security Income (SSI).
-TDAP recipients can get help from Disability Entitlement Advocacy Program (DEAP) representatives to assist them in obtaining Supplemental Security Income (SSI) benefits.
-TDAP recipients may receive benefits for only 12 months out of a 36-month period unless they are pursuing SSI or appealing an SSI decision.
+TDAP recipients may receive benefits for only 12 months out of a 36-month period unless they are pursuing SSI.

 Where to Apply:

 - Apply at your Local Department of Social Services.
 Click here for a list of local departments to apply in person.
 You may file an application by mail, fax or other electronic means or someone may drop an application off for you.

 - Apply online: Go to https://mydhrbenefits.dhr.state.md.us/ to file your application.